Scrawk/ImageProcessing/README.md

 ![](https://github.com/Scrawk/ImageProcessing/blob/master/Media/CoinsOpenClose.png)

-Other filters can be used to find the borders of existing sturctures.
+Other filters can be used to find the borders of existing structures.

 ![](https://github.com/Scrawk/ImageProcessing/blob/master/Media/CoinsBorder.png)

-Below is a example of a morphological filter called thinning that can find the skeleton of existing sturctures.
+Below is a example of a morphological filter called thinning that can find the skeleton of existing structure.

 ![](https://github.com/Scrawk/ImageProcessing/blob/master/Media/CoinsThinning.png)